-The Code's breach investigation process also allows for multiple stages of investigation by the Administrator, and case referral to the Code Review Panel for assessment if required.
+The Code's breach investigation process allows for multiple also stages of investigation by the Administrator, and case referral to the Code Review Panel for assessment if required.
 In these processes, the Administrator will consider in particular:

-- The timing and quality of the engagement process; - The level of knowledge and understanding of best practice; - Understanding of risks to stakeholders and efforts to mitigate these risks; - The perspectives of the Indigenous stakeholder groups involved; and - The Signatory's commitment and willingness to improve standards of practice over time.
+- quality The timing and of the engagement process; - of The level knowledge and understanding of best practice; - Understanding of risks to stakeholders and efforts to mitigate these risks; - The perspectives of the Indigenous stakeholder groups involved; and - Signatory's commitment The and willingness to improve standards of practice over time.